ABHIJATSARARI/oliife_initial/README.md

 ## 💬 Contributing

 We welcome contributions!
-Please see our [CONTRIBUTING.md](https://github.com/YourUsername/YourRepoName/blob/main/CONTRIBUTING.md) for details.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/YourUsername/YourRepoName/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License

 ## 📧 Contact